12 new Omicron cases reported in Karnataka, tally rises to 31 | Health

 - India

-Karnataka on Thursday reported 12 new cases of Omicron variant of the novel coronavirus, taking its tally in the state to 31, Karnataka Health Minister Dr K Sudhakar said.
+Karnataka on Thursday reported 12 new cases of Omicron variant of the novel coronavirus, taking its tally to 31, Karnataka Health Minister K Sudhakar said.

-Seven of them are female, including two girls aged nine and 11 years old.
+Seven of them are women, including two girls aged nine and 11.

 ''12 new cases of Omicron have been confirmed in Karnataka today taking the tally to 31,'' Sudhakar said, adding, ten are from Bengaluru while one each is from Mysuru and Mangaluru.